PLCnext/SampleRuntime/getting-started/Part-03/README.md

 In this article, we will use [PLCnext Engineer](http://phoenixcontact.net/product/1046008) to generate a set of TIC files for a specific arrangement of Axioline I/O modules.
 Note that it is possible to configure the Axioline bus without using PLCnext Engineer - a description of how to do this is beyond the scope of this series, but will be covered in a future technical article in the PLCnext Community.

 1. In PLCnext Engineer, [create a new project](https://youtu.be/I-FeT3p6cGA) that includes:
-   - A PLCnext Control with the correct firmware version.
+   - A PLCnext Control device with the correct firmware version.
    - Axioline I/O modules corresponding to your physical hardware arrangement.

    Make sure that there are no Programs or Tasks scheduled to run on either ESM1 or ESM2, and no connections in the PLCnext Port List.